Cynicollision/w3wpHUD/README.md

 # w3wp HUD
 A Visual Studio 2015 extension that provides a heads-up display of running w3wp.exe processes.
+Helpful for determining which w3wp.exe process to connect the debugger to when you have more than one running.

 It is essentially a wrapper around running the following command:
 ```